Like any great piece of software, Google Docs is simple, yet powerful.

 For a quick rundown/refresher of Google Docs’ full functionality as a word processor, check out this useful explainer video from David Lee Tech:

-Once you’ve finished creating an ebook in Google Docs, all that’s left is to turn it into a digital file that can be sent to other people.
+Once you’ve finished creating an ebook in Google Docs, all that’s left is to turn it into a digital file that can be sent to other people or downloaded from your website.

 The most common format for ebooks is the PDF format.
 And it’s super easy to download your finished ebook as PDF.
 Select “File” from the top navigation menu and select “Download” -> “PDF Document (.pdf)” as shown here: